T-x-T/txt-bot-and-server/README.md

 The node.js server that runs the Paxterya website (https://paxterya.com) and our Discord bot.

 # technologies
-The backend and Discord Bot portion is written in node.js and the frontend is now being rewritten into nuxt.js
+The backend and Discord Bot portion is written in node.js and the frontend is now being rewritten into nuxt.js.
+In the future we also plan on redoing the backend in rust.

 # reuse
 While parts of this software might be helpful, it's impossible to reuse without modifications.